arm-on/hidden-backdoor-attack/README.md

     - Inside each folder, there are folders with names called `wnid`.
 The `wnid` is something like `n0123` and represents a class of objects.
 For instance, a unique `wnid` is associated with `chicken`, while another one represents `cat`.

     - A string like `{data_root}/train/n0123/n0123_30.JPEG` is the path to a JPEG file of the class `n0123` which should be used for the `training` phase.

+- `data/triggers`: A folder containing the triggers
+    - Each trigger is a 80x80 RGB image formatted as `png`

 - `ImageNet_data_list`: A folder located in the root of the project containing some files showing the path to all images used for `training`, `testing`, and `finetuning`.